 Appropriate employment for those holding Elementary or Middle School Generalist licenses

-In memos dated 10/28/04 and 11/13/06 Commissioner David Driscoll clarified Department of Education policies regarding appropriate employment for those holding elementary or middle school generalist licenses.
-Those memos can be read at: http://www.doe.mass.edu/news/news.asp?id=2134 (middle school) http://www.doe.mass.edu/news/news.asp?id=3167 (elementary).
+In memos dated 10/28/04 and 11/13/06, former state Education Commissioner David Driscoll clarified Department of Elementary and Secondary Education policies regarding appropriate employment for those holding elementary or middle school generalist licenses.
+Those memos can be read at: http://www.doe.mass.edu/news/news.aspx?id=2134 (middle school) http://www.doe.mass.edu/news/news.aspx?id=3167 (elementary).

 Briefly stated, those who hold elementary or middle school generalist licenses: